chase0aks/Job-Application-Tracker/README.md

 MIT License:

 This project is licensed under the terms of the MIT License.
 You are free to use and modify this software for personal and commercial purposes.
-See the LICENSE.txt file for more details.
+See the [LICENSE][LICENSE] file for more details.

 Note: The program stores data in a JSON file named "job_applications.json."